TimvanScherpenzeel/texture-compressor/README.md

 	-q, --quality [0 - 10, default: 5] [not required]
-	-a, --alpha [true / false, default: false] [not required] -m, --mipmap [true / false, default: false] [not required]
+	-a, --alpha [true / false, default: false] [not required] -m, --mipmap [true / false, default: false] [not required] -l, --levels [0 - n, default: 9] [not required]

 ### Tool flags
 	-f, --flags ["flag value" "flag value"] [not required]

+	For example: to pass a flipY flag to PVRTexTool (used for both ETC and PVRTC) your would use `-f "flip y"`.

 ## Licence